 The highest and best use of real or business personal property is the most reasonable and probable use of the property on the date of appraisal that is physically possible, financially feasible, legally permissible, and that derives maximum production from the property.
 Usually, the current use of the property is the highest and best use of that property.
 Industrial facilities are most commonly located in areas that support industrial use.
-In areas where mixed use does occur, the appraiser to estimate the effect of this factor examines the highest and best use of the property.
+In areas where mixed use does occur, the highest and best use of the property is examined by the appraiser to estimate the effect of this factor.